CODE OF CIVIL PROCEDURE IN MONTENEGRO

 The Code of Civil Procedure in Montenegro governs service of process in Montenegro.
 Montenegro is a party to the Hague Service Convention, which provides for the service of documents between signatory countries.
 This involves sending the documents to the designated central authority in the originating country, which will forward them to the central authority in Montenegro.

-Suppose the defendant disputes the allegations in the plaintiff's statement of claims.
-In that case, the defendant's answer to the complaint must also include the facts upon which the defendant's position is based and the evidence supporting the defendant's position.
-In the absence of an authorized representative or agent, delivery will be made directly to the addressee.
-It is not necessary to identify a specific representative or agent of the party to whom the document is to be sent.
+Suppose the defendant disputes the allegations in the plaintiff’s statement of claims.
+In that case, the defendant’s answer to the complaint must also include the facts upon which the defendant’s position is based and the evidence supporting the defendant’s position.
+Without an authorized representative or agent, delivery will be made directly to the addressee.
+Identifying a specific representative or agent of the party to whom the document will be sent is unnecessary.
 However, our Undisputed Legal process servers can also help to ensure that your legal papers are served discreetly and professionally.

 REQUIREMENTS OF A CLAIM IN MONTENEGRO